Sanshirō (novel): Characters

+Publication history

+Sanshirō was first published in serialised form in the newspaper Asahi Shimbun from September 1 through December 29 of 1908.
+The Shunyōdō Shoten Company published it in book form in May the following year.

 Background

 Sōseki taught as a professor at Sanshirō's alma mater ‘high school’ in Kumamoto from 1891 to 1894.
 Subsequently, and following his time abroad in London, he was given a professorship at the University of Tokyo, where the popular lecturer Lafcadio Hearn had recently resigned amidst controversy.
 A subplot of the novel, in which students lobby for a native Japanese appointment in the Department of Literature, is a playful reversal of the situation under which Sōseki took up his post.